Course Prerequisites by Area

 - *Economics of Health Care – ECN 2661-Social Science GER or elective - focuses upon the efficiency problems of the health care delivery system in the United States, prospects for a comprehensive national health insurance program are evaluated

 - *Patient Access to Healthcare – PMK 1021 Pharmaceutical Mktg course – Enhance awareness of healthcare delivery, especially for “marginalized” patients – service learning course

 - Several courses in the Psychology department deal with health issues including: Health Psychology; Drugs, Brain, & Human Behavior; The Brain in Health & Illness, Neuropsychology – these courses can count as PSY major courses or Soc Sci GER courses

-*Courses included in the Health Care Ethics minor – For more info on this minor, consult the Institute for Catholic Bioethics website.
+*Courses included in the Health Care Ethics minor – For more info on this minor, consult the Institute of Clinical Bioethics website.